 Best Renovations To Increase Your Home’s Value

-Renovations big and small have the ability to transform a space from average to extraordinary, increasing our happiness, the value in our home and the overall appeal your space has to guests and potential buyers.
+Renovations big and small can transform a space from average to extraordinary, increasing our happiness, the value of our home and the overall appeal your space has to guests and potential buyers.
 When you think of home improvement, what do you think of?
 A big project such as redoing the kitchen or bathroom?
 Or something small like adding an accent wall or replacing the outdated light fixtures?
 Both large and small projects have their benefits when looking to increase the value of your home when you are looking to sell or refinance.
 What are the best home improvements to make for the biggest bang for your buck?